 I probably danced through my entire youth.
 I was raised in Rome but found my real passion with circus when I moved to Paris ten years ago.
-I trained as an aerial acrobat at the Flogab school with Florence Delahaye and in physical theatre with the two year École Internationale de Théâtre Jacques Lecoq.
-Aerial silks and clowning became my principal disciplines.
+I trained as an aerial acrobat with Florence Delahaye, and later Eliane Domanski.
+I also specialised in physical theatre with the two year École Internationale de Théâtre Jacques Lecoq school.

 My learning experience took in cabarets, equestrian or big top shows, and amusement parks across France and the UK: La Folie Douce, Parc Astérix, Minuit Production…

 With my own troupe Fire Flies I devised three shows pursuing social themes, using mime, clowning, acrobatics, dance and even live music.

 In French cabarets I created a multitude of aerial acts to fit the aesthetic of each show, sometimes performing up to three different aerial disciplines per show.

 Eventually Cirque du Soleil found me, and I was brought on their shows as an acting coach and for artistic consultancy.
 They then entrusted me to create and perform a solo female clown piece in 2019 in Saudi Arabia.